 VITAMIN B FOR SKIN

-Vitamin B is key for improving the epidermis, the skin’s outer layer by helping with moisture retention, which results in a reduction of fine lines.
-There are multiple forms of Vitamin B so it’s important to focus on the ones that lead to better skin when applied topically.
+Vitamin B is essential for the epidermis, the skin’s outer layer.
+In particular, it helps the epidermis retain moisture, and this in turn results in a reduction of fine lines.
+There are multiple forms of Vitamin B, but we’re going to focus on those that lead to improvements in the skin when applied topically.
 The key players are Vitamin B3 (commonly known as Niacinamide, Nicotinamide, or Nicotinic Acid) and Vitamin B5 (which usually goes by Panthenol and Pantothenic Acid).

 VITAMIN B3 (NIACINAMIDE, NICOTINAMIDE & NICOTINIC ACID)

-Vitamin B3 is a cell-communicating ingredient, meaning, it helps cells to send positive messages to other cells in order to function properly and at their best.
-By doing so, B3 helps diminish fine lines and wrinkles while improving skin’s elasticity, fighting free-radical damage, and evening skin tone and texture.
+Vitamin B3 is a cell-communicating ingredient.
+That means it helps skin cells communicate in a way that allows them to function properly and at their best.
+By doing so, B3 helps diminish fine lines and wrinkles while improving the skin’s elasticity.
+This vitamin, like all B vitamins, is also an antioxidant.
+It fights free-radical damage and evens skin tone and texture.